 Hektor sighs.
 His eyes flick: the medicine once more, mixing now in Kummi’s bell-decorated mane.
-Bells are usually laced in horse hair during battle, the noise encouraging enemies to consider stepping backwards instead of forwards.
+Bells are usually laced into horsehair during battle, the noise encouraging enemies to consider stepping backwards instead of forwards.
 A madman in the temple claiming possession?
 Now there is twice the urgency to get home.

 ‘I cannot leave Kummi.
 I must stay with her.
 It’s the compassionate thing to do.’

 After a deadly pause, Xiuri jumps down from his own horse.
-Hektor turns to face him; the landlord’s face has darkened.
+Hektor turns to face him; the landowner’s face has darkened.

 ‘Compassionate?
 Don’t you dare say that.
 There is no compassion, warmth or love in either you or your father, tuhkanti.
 To suggest otherwise would be an injustice to the pair of you.’

-A final glance at Kummi – she looks content – and the stuttering landlord – he does not – then Hektor whacks the appropriated horse and clatters towards Wilusa.
+A final glance at Kummi – she looks content – and the stuttering landowner – he does not – then Hektor whacks the appropriated horse and clatters towards Wilusa.